turingschool-examples/whats-cookin-starter-kit/README.md

 - We put a lot of work into finding a color scheme that was pleasing to the eye and provided enough contrast to be readable.
 We worked especially hard on the "save" and "remove" buttons.

+- This is the first time the four of us have split up work rather than done paired programming.
+We really learned the git workflow doing it this way and got to resolve many merge conflicts.

 ### Additional Notes:
 - The group opted to embed test data rather than importing it from a module because none of us had experience working with the text editor's ability to collapse code blocks amd wanted to practice using them.